Vsia/cot-4500-as3/README.md

 This project showcase the Euler Method,Runge-Kutta, Gaussian elemination, and matrices.

 ### Setup
---Install python on device
---Seach for cmd in toolbar
+* Seach for terminal in toolbar to open the terminal
+* Install python on device if not already installed
+* Install Numpy library by typing  with "pip install numpy" in the command line
--Locate the directory and navigate the right folder
+* Locate the directory and navigate the right folder
--
+* To run the assignment,type "python assignment_3.py " and press Enter.